Louisiana Foreign LLC Registration & Certificate of Authority Guide

 Step 3: Appoint a Louisiana Registered Agent

-A foreign LLC must designate a registered agent with a physical street address in Louisiana.
+A Foreign LLC must designate a registered agent with a physical street address in Louisiana.
 The registered agent must be available during standard business hours to receive legal documents and official state communications.

 Step 4: File the Foreign LLC Application for Registration